stanleyG123/phone-num-generator/README.md

  # Phone Number Generator App

- The application accepts and validates a 7 and 10 digits telephone phone number.
-After the number is provided an list of alpha-numeric combinations is generated.
+ The application accepts and validates a 7 and 10 digits telephone number.
+After the number is provided a list of alpha-numeric combinations is generated.

  1. to build: mvn clean install